-Can I be evicted if I become sick with COVID-19?
+Can I be evicted if get COVID?

 I rent a basement suite.
 The landlord lives upstairs.
 We share the laundry room and backyard.
 I don't have a written rental agreement.